deep-thought-labs/drive/docs/quick-start.md

 sudo firewall-cmd --list-ports
 ```

+---

+### Option 3: Using iptables (Advanced Users Only)

+**What is iptables?**
+iptables is the low-level, direct interface to the Linux kernel's netfilter firewall.
+It provides the most control but requires more technical knowledge.
+Most systems have iptables installed, but it's usually managed through UFW or firewalld.
+Only use iptables directly if:
+- You're an advanced user
+- You need fine-grained control
+- UFW or firewalld are not available or not suitable for your needs

+**⚠️ Important:** If you're using UFW or firewalld, **do NOT** configure iptables directly - they will conflict.
+Disable UFW/firewalld first if you want to use iptables directly.

 **Installing iptables-persistent (for saving rules):**

 iptables is usually pre-installed on Linux systems, but you may need to install `iptables-persistent` to save rules permanently: